HTTPArchive/har.fyi/src/content/docs/guides/getting-started.md

 ![Simple JOIN Example](./type_summary_example_query.png)

 So let's try to learn something from this basic example.
 We know from the first example that there are 12.7 million URLs in the latest HTTP Archive dataset.
-Let's calculate the percent of pages that have each mimeType.
+Let's calculate the percent of pages that have each resource type.
 To do this, we'll divide the number of pages by the total pages (using our first query as a subquery).
 Then we'll use a `ROUND()` function to trim the result to 2 decimal points.

 ```sql
 WITH requests AS (